Faculty & Staff

 Sebastian Diaz

-Sebastian Diaz is the Berkman Klein Center's Directory of Technology and he coordinates and advises the Program in Islamic Law on its digital projects.
 He guides the Berkman Klein Center's IT enterprise through a landscape of ever-changing technology and priorities.
-Sebastian manages its technology group, which consists of a Harvard renowned development team, an infrastructure and workplace computing team, and a technical project management team.
+Sebastian manages the technology group, which consists of a renowned development team from Harvard, an infrastructure and workplace computing team, and a technical project management team.

 Gayle Fischer